lsst-tstn/tstn-020/index.rst

 Discovering Available Override Configurations
 ---------------------------------------------

+It is also possible to override the defaults using one of the available overrides.
+However, first one must determine which overrides are available to the CSC.
 The easiest way to get information from a CSC programmatically is by using a Jupyter notebook server.
 From a notebook, observers, developers and power users can easily interact with the system through Python.